Locations:

 • Hospitalization.

-Psychotherapy is a type of individual counseling that focuses on changing the thinking (cognitive therapy) and behavior (behavioral therapy) of a person with an eating disorder.
-Treatment includes practical techniques for developing healthy attitudes toward food and weight, as well as approaches for changing the way the person responds to difficult situations.
+Psychotherapy (talk therapy) is a type of individual counseling that focuses on changing your thinking and behavioral patterns.
+Treatment includes practical techniques for developing healthy attitudes toward food and weight.
+It also involves approaches for changing how you respond to difficult situations.
 There are several types of psychotherapy, including:

-• Acceptance and commitment therapy: This therapy’s goal is to develop motivation to change actions rather than your thoughts and feelings.
+• Acceptance and commitment therapy: The goal is to develop motivation to change actions rather than your thoughts and feelings.

-• Cognitive behavioral therapy (CBT): This therapy’s goal is to address distorted views and attitudes about weight, shape and appearance and to practice behavioral modification (if “X” happens, I can do “Y” instead of “Z”).
+• Cognitive behavioral therapy (CBT): The goal of CBT is to address distorted views and attitudes about weight, shape and appearance and to practice behavioral changes.

 • Cognitive remediation therapy: This therapy uses reflection and guided supervision to develop the capability of focusing on more than one thing at a time.